emqx/neuron-docs/en_US/api.md

 # API

-Neuron would provide a series of API services for IIoT platform, to query the basic information, to control gateway behaviors or to setup the polling configuration.
-IIoT platform must initiate the communication by sending request message to Neuron.
+Neuron provide a series of API services for IIoT platform, to query the basic information, to control gateway behaviors or to setup the polling configuration.
+IIoT platform can initiate the communication by sending request message to Neuron.
 By return, Neuron would send back the required information or execute the deserved action.
 If there is error, a error code would be returned to tell the reason of failure.

 ## Value